bahiirwa/years-since/readme.txt

 4. Preview of the shortcodes on the front end.

 == Installation ==
-* Navigate to your plugins admin page.
+* Navigate to your plugins' admin page.
 * Search for "years since" and download the plugin.
 * Install using the plugin admin interface.